Understanding call, apply, and bind in JavaScript

 function introduce(greeting, punctuation) { console.log(`${greeting}, my name is ${this.name}${punctuation}`);}const person = { name: 'Ellie' };const args = ['Hello', '!'];introduce.apply(person, args); // Output: "Hello, my name is Ellie!"

-What is bind in JavaScript?
+bind in practice

 Syntax of bind